jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 8/Final/readme.md

    - This composition relationship indicates that `SleepReport` "has" `SleepSession` objects, meaning `SleepReport` relies on the `SleepSession` objects to fulfill its responsibilities.

 **(iv) Module 4 : User**
+1. **Encapsulation**
+   - The `User` class encapsulates user attributes which is `userID`, `name`, `age`, `weight`, and `height` and methods like `updateProfile`, `addSleepSession`, `analyzeSleep`, and `generateReport` to manipulate these attributes.
+-The private attributes are accessed and modified through public methods, ensuring control over the data.

+2. **Composition**
+    - The `SleepSession` is directly contains instances of `SleepData` object `vector<SleepData>`.
+- The `SleepData` instances are tightly bound to their respective `SleepSession` instances means that when a `SleepSession` is created, its associated `SleepData` instances are also initialized.
+Conversely, when the `SleepSession` is destroyed, all its contains `SleepData` instances are automatically destroyed as well.
+-The `SleepCycleAnalyzer` is an instance of `SleepCycleAnalyzer` directly embedded within the User class.
+It performs analysis on the sleep sessions owned by the User.

+3. **Aggregation**
+   - The User class aggregated a `SleepReport` object pointer.
+This represents that a `User` has an associated `SleepReport` that contains summary information and recommendations.
+- The `User` class aggregates a pointer to a `SleepQualityAssessment` object, indicating that the user’s sleep quality can be assessed and updated independently.
+- The `vector<Suggestion*>suggestion` in the `User` class can be considered as aggregation.
+The User class contains `Suggestion` objects, but they can exist independently of the `User` class

+4. **Array of Objects**
+   - The User class contains a vector<SleepSession> which is an array of SleepSession objects.
+This allows the User to manage multiple sleep sessions.

 # References
 1. Yilmaz, D., Tanrikulu, F., & Dikmen, Y. (2017).
 Research on sleep quality and the factors affecting the sleep quality of the nursing students.
 PubMed, 43(1), 20–24. https://doi.org/10.12865/chsj.43.01.03